pwa-builder/PWABuilder/README.md

 * Editor: [VSCode](https://code.visualstudio.com/)
 * Terminal: [Windows Terminal](https://www.microsoft.com/en-us/p/windows-terminal-preview/9n0dx20hk701?activetab=pivot:overviewtab) or [hyper](https://hyper.is/)

+Additionally, when you open the project in VS Code, you'll be prompted to install recommended extensions.

 ### Development

 Run `npm install` and then run `npm run dev`, the project should open in your default browser.
 From here you can start developing, your changes will be rebuilt and reloaded in the browser as you develop.

+### Debugging in VS Code

+In VS Code, install [Debugger for Microsoft Edge extension](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-edge).

+In VSCode, set a breakpoint in a TypeScript file.
+Then press F5 to launch debugging.

 ### Building for Production